Methamphetamine is a stimulant that produces a sense of euphoria

 The way the different isomers of meth effect the body is relative to the way they bind to the receptors on the brain as d-meth will bind more efficiently than the l-meth.
 When the remnants of l-meth does not bind as nicely as d-meth, it is metabolized faster than the d-meth (which is still hard at work pleasuring the user) and is broken down faster to hydroxyl substituted compounds and excreted out of the body faster.

 Methamphetamine can be found in different physical consistencies.
 These are relative to the way the chemist (or cook in most cases) goes about forming the crystal during the last stage of the production process.
 Methamphetamine that is powdery in consistency is likely produced when the freebase oil of meth is gassed into the hydrochloride salt of the compound.
 Methamphetamine that is produced by acid titration will yield a more solid crystal of the compound.
 If however, the methamphetamine that is gassed out of solution from the freebase oil is recrystallized using a solvent (generally methanol) the result is a dense crystal rock, similar to that of rock candy.

-Methamphetamine that has a color to it, is not considered to be "pure" meth, as a impurity has resulted.
+Methamphetamine that has a color to it, is not considered "pure" meth, as an impurity has resulted.
 A prime example is the blue meth depicted in AMC's hit T.V show Breaking Bad.
 In this example, a food coloring agent has been added during the final stage of crystallization.
 In this scenario, the purity is decreased so little, it could still be considered "pure" meth, as it's negligible due to the small amount used.

 Other colors, such as pink or slight green could also be a coloring agent, but likely un-reacted precursor or intermediate used in the manufacturing process.